Libbok Piles On Agony For Champions Cup Holders La Rochelle - UrduPoint

 Libbok Piles On Agony For Champions Cup Holders La Rochelle

-Paris, (APP - UrduPoint / Pakistan Point News - 17th Dec, 2023) South Africa's World Cup fly-half Manie Libbok broke French hearts again on Saturday with a last-minute conversion for the Stormers that sent holders La Rochelle spinning to a 21-20 defeat in Cape Town, their second successive loss in the Champions Cup.
+Paris, (APP - UrduPoint / Pakistan Point News - 17th Dec, 2023) South Africa's World Cup fly-half Manie Libbok broke French hearts again on Saturday with a last-minute conversion for the Stormers that sent holders La Rochelle spinning to a 21-20 defeat in Cape Town, while last season's beaten finalists Leinster came from behind to win against Sale.

 Three-time champions Saracens, meanwhile, got their first win in a 55-36 romp at home to Irish province Connacht, while Bordeaux-Begles overpowered Bristol 36-17.

-Libbok closed the gap with his third penalty before Yoan Tanga appeared to put the French out of sight with a third try.
+Yoan Tanga then appeared to put the French out of sight with a third try.

-Ben Loader pulled a tryback for the South African franchise before a double twist firmly shifted momentum their way.
+But Ben Loader pulled a try back for the South African franchise before a double twist firmly shifted momentum their way.

 La Rochelle fly-half Antoine Hastoy had a try ruled out for an infringement in the build-up by Joel Sclavi, who was then given a yellow card.